dmerejkowsky/blog/content/post/2017-06-25-test-driving-a-gitlab-helper-part-one.md

 tags: ['python', 'test']
 summary: |
-         How to use TDD when writing a command line tool using the GitLab web API.
+         How to use TDD when writing a command line tool using the GitLab web API, part one.

 ---